mounikamarreddy/USDC/README.md

-# USDC
+# USDC: A Dataset of \underline{U}ser Stance and Dogmatism in Long Conversations
-This repository contains the USDC dataset, and the entire code of **"USDC: A Dataset of User Stance and Dogmatism in Long Conversations"** paper.
+This repository contains the USDC dataset, and the entire code of  paper.

 # To Download the Dataset
 ``` bash